-The goodwill estimate of \$33 million arising from the Peterborough Distribution acquisition consists largely of the synergies and economies of scale expected from combining the operations of Hydro One and Peterborough Distribution.
+The goodwill of \$33 million arising from the Peterborough Distribution acquisition consists largely of the synergies and economies of scale expected from combining the operations of Hydro One and Peterborough Distribution.
 All of the goodwill was assigned to Hydro One's Distribution Business segment.
 Peterborough Distribution contributed revenues of \$51 million and net income of \$nil to the Company's consolidated financial results for the year ended December 31, 2020.
 All costs related to the acquisition have been expensed through the statement of operations and comprehensive income.
-The disclosure of Peterborough Distribution's pro forma information is immaterial to the Company's consolidated financial results for the year ended December 31, 2020.